Trusted by 100,000+ organizations globally

 Numerous types of access control for hospital environments can be effectively deployed to reduce security risks like intrusions and theft.
 From environmental access control solutions like gates and fences to electronic access systems, hospital access control policies, and visitor management tools, various technologies can be used to improve security.

 Perimeter access control includes fences, physical barriers and walkways intended to divert the flow of traffic to easily monitored areas.
-This type of access control for hospitals provides basic protection, though it should be supplemented by additional solutions to monitor access events and enable staff to create audit trails.
+This type of access control for hospitals provides basic protection, though it should be supplemented by additional perimeter security solutions to monitor access events and enable staff to create audit trails.

 Electronic healthcare access control systems offer additional layers of security by enabling security staff to restrict access to key locations and resources using credentials.